I also treat General Conditions naturally, not limited to the skin:

 Vitiligo is an auto immune condition causing patches of loss of pigment in the skin.
 Looking for and working on removing possible causes of allergy against oneself can help.
 So can helping the pigment cells work better.

-As a medical detective, I have had to solve problems for my patients and my family members, for which no solution was known to medicine.
+As a medical detective and holistic dermatologist, I have had to solve problems for my patients and my family members, for which no solution was known to medicine.
 Where I have had dramatic success, I credit prayer and a network of collegues and consultants.
 The important question is whether I feel that I can work with the condition at hand, not how many times I have treated it successfully before.
 Each individual is unique in their genetic makeup, metabolism, and exposure experience.
 Had I required that answer of myself, I would not have been successful in helping many patients, friends, and family members.
 I applied the methods I know of going deeper into finding the underlying cause and fixing it.
 If I had only one method for fixing the cause for each specific disease, I would have been as unsuccessful as the doctor who tried before.

-More about Auto Immune Diseases
+More about Auto Immune Diseases and Alternative Medicine

 Simply put, autoimmunity is the condition of one's immune system attacking one’s own body.
 There is an overlap with allergy in that immune responses in allergy are overreactions to substances entering the body, causing damage to areas of the body.